15 Long Distance Moving Tips

 2. Start early

 Unless you’re a serial mover, moving to a new city always takes longer than you think it will.
 So get your quotes, sort through your stuff, and pack your boxes several months ahead of time.
 Waiting until the last minute is a good way to spend (and stress) more than you have to.
-Use our moving timeline checklist to help you out.
+Use our ultimate moving checklist to help you out.

 3. Get a reliable quote from a reputable company